jihoonl/jihoonl.github.io/_pages/about.md

 * Research Engineer with computer science background
 * Opensource Software developer
-* Interested in SLAM, localization, and object perception

 * Work on robot localization in warehouse like environment.
 * Developed and maintain widely used libraries for robotics web application